 Please complete this packet and return it to your math teacher on the first day of school.
-Work of on your packet gradually.
+Work or your packet gradually.
 The packet will be graded and will count as your first quiz grade.
-Use th e checklist below to help you earn a good grade.
-Hole-punch your packet and put it into a 3-prong folder.
-Not including it in a folder will 1

-☐ Hole-punch your packet and put it into a 3-prong folder.
-Not including it in a folder wiresult in -10 points from your grade. ☐ Write your name on the front of the folder. ☐ Do NOT use a calculator. ☐ ALL WORK MUST BE SHOWN FOR FULL CREDIT.
+Use the checklist below to help you earn a good grade. ☐ Hole-punch your packet and put it into a 3-prong folder.
+Not including it in a folder will result in -10 points from your grade. ☐ Write your name on the front of the folder. ☐ Do NOT use a calculator. ☐ ALL WORK MUST BE SHOWN FOR FULL CREDIT.
 (Extra paper may be used for work.
 Please number your problems and include them in your folder.)
 Each day your packet is late will result in -10 points from your grade.
-No packets will be accepted after September 6.
+No packets will be accepted after September 5.
 If you have any questions regarding the summer math packet, please feel free to contact Mrs. Duick at mduick@sfdscs.org .
 Sincerely, Mrs. Duick and Dr. Duick